-In addition to excellent classroom teaching, the dedicated Learning Support team offers various supports and structures to help each child achieve to the best of their ability.
-In addition to teaching staff, we have a team of excellent, well-trained Education Assistants who assist students in class, in small groups and in intervention sessions.
+In addition to high quality, differentiated classroom teaching, the dedicated Learning Support team offers various supports and structures to help each child achieve to the best of their ability.
+In addition to teaching staff, we have a team of excellent, well-trained Education Assistants who assist students in class, in small groups, and in intervention sessions.